Ria424/developers-animatesdk-docs/Item_object/Item14.md

 #### Description

-Property; removes persistent data from the library item.
+Property; Removes persistent data from the library item.

 #### Example